timeshatterer/Screening/Readme.md

 so we can run it easily with this code.

+after get 441 output
+put yout data into excel
-after get 441 output use this code to represent the countour of that 441 file output
+and use this code to represent the countour of that 441 file output

 ```python:
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt
 import matplotlib.ticker as ticker
 df=pd.read_excel('datanya nih.xlsx', sheet_name='Lembar4')
 a=df.values.tolist()
 c=np.transpose(a)
 xlist = np.linspace(3.3, 3.5, 21)
 ylist = np.linspace(5.5, 5.7, 21)